 - to satisfy any legal, regulatory, accounting or reporting requirements.

 We will process personal data if and to the extent applicable law provides a lawful basis for us to do so and in particular where the processing is necessary:

 a) to perform the contract we have entered into with a data subject or in order to take steps at the data subjects’ request prior to entering into a contract;

 b) to comply with a legal obligation to which we are subject; or

 c) for our (or a third party’s) legitimate interest which is not overridden by the data subjects’ interests or fundamental rights and freedoms.
 Such legitimate interests will be the provision of legal services by us, administrative or operational processes within Cleary Gottlieb, and direct marketing.

 Additionally, we may process personal data for a specific purpose where we have obtained the data subjects’ consent.

 With Whom Personal Data May Be Shared

-Please note that in order to process a query, deliver legal services, or to fulfill any of the purposes set out in the section above, we may be required to share personal data with other offices of Cleary Gottlieb around the world.
-Access to your personal data will therefore be available, in all our offices, to firm employees (including our lawyers as well as our professional staff) for the purposes listed above.
+Please note that in order to process a query, deliver legal services, or to fulfill any of the purposes set out in the section above, personal data may have to be shared among different entities within the Firm around the world.
+Access to your personal data will therefore be available, in various offices of the Firm, to Firm employees (including our lawyers as well as our professional staff) for the purposes listed above but only on a strictly need-to-know basis.
 Additionally, we may need to share your personal data with service providers with which we work.
 Such third party service providers may include: